 You aren't taxed when you deposit funds, or when you withdraw money for qualified healthcare expenses.

 More about flexible spending accounts

 A health savings account is a special account that covers preventive exams and screenings in full.
-An HSA allows you to save money tax-free and use it to pay for current and future IRS-approved healthcare expenses, such as your health plan's deductible, copays, and coinsurance.
+An HSA allows you to save money tax-free and use it to pay for current and future IRS-approved healthcare expenses, such as your health plan's deductible,

 You can also save and invest your money and let it grow tax-free over time to use in the future.

 A health reimbursement arrangement is an account funded by your employer.
 You can use the funds in your HRA account to help pay for your healthcare costs on a tax-free basis.
 Only your employer can contribute to your HRA.
 You use these funds to pay for

 any qualified healthcare expense incurred by you or your dependents.

 There are different types of HRAs.
 Each type of HRA covers a different set of eligible healthcare expenses, which may include health plan deductibles, coinsurance, or copayments; vision or dental care; hospital charges; lab fees; prescriptions; and specific